- Antitrust and Trade Regulation

 Career highlights include:

-Glenn received his J.D. cum laude from The George Washington University Law School, where he was a member of the Order of the Coif.
-He received his B.A. magna cum laude from Denison University, where he was Phi Beta Kappa.
+Ken received his J.D. summa cum laude from The Ohio State University Michael E. Moritz College of Law where he was a member of the Order of the Coif.
+He served as an articles editor for the Ohio State Law Journal.
+Ken received his B.S. from Northeastern University.

 Professional and Community Activities